EnriqueParra33/enriqueparra33.github.io/README.md

 To see how you can install these projects:
 1. Visit my portfolio webpage: <a href="https://enriqueparra33.github.io">Portfolio</a>.
-2. Download the contents.
+2. Click *Projects* on the right hand upper corner.
-3. Open the *index.html* file in a web browser and see the animation working.
+3. Click *GitHub* to navigate to the repository of a project you find interesting.
+4. Fork or download files.